 This product is custom and made to order.
-Processing times are approximately 3-7 business days for processing and 2-10 business days for shipping.
-If your order will not arrive in time, we suggest you print out the picture of the item you ordered from our website and put that picture in a card or gift box and inform your gift recipient that their gift will arrive soon.
+Processing times are approximately 1-2 business days for processing, plus 1-15 business days for shipping depending on your location.
+If your order will not arrive in time, ask us to email you a gift certificate & photograph which you can put into a card to advise the recipient that a hand crafted & personalised gift is on its way to them.

 Your barrel will require routine cleaning.
 When aging hard spirits such as whiskey, rum or tequila, clean the barrel after two or three batches (or every 1 to 2 years).
 For wine, cider, liquor or other low alcohol content spirits, clean after each batch as follows:-